 Affordability and Tenure

-Ensuring that homes are affordable to local people in housing need is crucial.
+Ensuring that homes are affordable to people within the District in housing need is crucial.
 The Council recognises that its housing needs are varied and best met through a balance of rented, intermediate tenure homes and starter homes.